Prediction of Antiferromagnetism in Barium Chromium Phosphide Confirmed after Synthesis: Density-Functional-Theory Calculation

 \subsection{Predictions}

+Figure \ref{generate} is a plot of the energy of the best structure, predicted by the evolutionary methods, versus the generation number.
+In the last seven generations, the energy of the best strucuture is about $1$ meV lower than in previous generations.
 Table \ref{table1} lists the most stable states for BaCr$_2$P$_2$ on the basis of evolutionary methods combined with DFT.
+We should note that in applying the evolutionary methods, we are looking for the best crystal structure of the stoichiometric compound BaCr$_2$P$_2$.
 The groundstate has the ThCr$_2$Si$_2$ crystal structure\cite{xtal_strctr} shown in Fig. \ref{xtal_strctr}, which is common to the iron and chromium arsenides BaFe$_2$As$_2$ and BaCr$_2$As$_2$.
-On the other hand, the magnetic order is three-dimensional (3D) N\'eel on the chromium atoms, with a magnetic moment of approximately 2 Bohr magnetons.
+As shown later, the predicted most stable structure is in excellent agreement with that determined experimentally.
+To determine the magnetic order in the groundstate, we calculated the energies of structures with different magnetic configuration, using the experimental lattice constants.
+The results are shown in Table \ref{table2}.
+AFM stands for antiferromagnetic, FM for ferromagnetic, and NM for nonmagnetic.
+In the A-AFM state, the magnetic order is ferromagnetic within the $a$-$b$ plane and antiferromagnetic between the $a$-$b$ planes.
+In the C-AFM state, the order is ferromagnetic between parallel $a$-$b$ planes, but antiferromagnetic within the planes, while in the G-AFM state, the order is antiferromagnetic both within the $a$-$b$ planes and between the adjacent planes.
+We conclude that in the groundstate, the magnetic order is three-dimensional (3D) N\'eel on the chromium atoms.
+The calculated magnetic moment is approximately $2.93$ Bohr magnetons per chromium atom.
 The magnetic groundstate according to our DFT calculations is then a spin-$1$ N\'eel antiferromagnet on the chromium atoms.
+Figure \ref{phonons} presents the calculated phonon dispersion curves along high-symmetry directions in the Brillouin zone, along with the phonon density of states.
+The absence of imaginary frequencies is indicative of the stability of the crystal structure.